stahir131/SharePoint-Sync-in-Intune/README.md

 ## Configure team site libraries to sync automatically<br />
 This setting lets you specify SharePoint team site libraries to sync automatically the next time users sign in to the OneDrive sync app.
-The OneDrive sync app will automatically download specified libraries as online-only files at the user's next sign-in, and users will not be able to stop the syncing of these libraries.This may take up to 8 hrs after the user signs in before syncing starts.<br />
+The OneDrive sync app will automatically download specified libraries as online-only files at the user's next sign-in, and users will not be able to stop the syncing of these libraries.
+Microsoft states that syncing may take up to 8 hours after the user signs in, though in my experience, it only took about 2 hours.<br />

 **Requirements**
 1. The setting requires that OneDrive Files On-Demand be enabled.<br />